Skip to main content

 Chasing that Spotlight

-The crowd that resists black Ariel insists that it’s not about racism, they just want someone who looks like the animated character they grew up with.
 The narrative commonly levied here is that they would be just as upset if Disney cast a white actress in a live-action remake of Mulan or Pocahontas.
 The pro-racebending crowd usually responds saying that the two scenarios are incomparable because, unlike The Little Mermaid, race is an active agent within the story.
 Pocahontas as a story doesn’t work if the leading lady isn’t Native American.
+This observation is accurate, but it underpins a more depressing point: POC protagonists are only permitted when they have an ironclad excuse for being anything other than white.

-And yet, black characters are still only permitted the spotlight when they can be used as warriors, focal points for white spectators to signal their support for social justice.
+And yet, Black characters are still only permitted the spotlight when they can be used as warriors, focal points for white spectators to signal their support for social justice.
 They aren’t allowed to simply exist.
 This is one of the reasons why there’s a growing movement among POC voices pushing for representation that doesn’t make a spectacle out of ethnic trauma.
-In her book, "Expanding the Black Film Canon," Lisa Doris Alexander wrote on the depiction of black adolescents in film,
+In her book, "Expanding the Black Film Canon," Lisa Doris Alexander wrote on the depiction of Black adolescents in film,

 The Hate U Give (2018)

-“According to those narratives, while black teenagers may contemplate college like their white counterparts, they do their homework to the sound of gunshots.
+“According to those narratives, while Black teenagers may contemplate college like their white counterparts, they do their homework to the sound of gunshots.
 Even if they are not involved in criminal activity, they can still be gunned down in the streets.
 In other words, black teenagers do not have the luxury of simply being teenagers …”

-Similarly, Racquel Gates, associate professor at The College of Staten Island, noted how black films are judged almost exclusively for how they educate white viewers on racism, which is such a limited range of the human experience.
+Similarly, Racquel Gates, associate professor at The College of Staten Island, noted how Black films are judged almost exclusively for how they educate white viewers on racism, which is such a limited range of the human experience.
 Gates wrote in a New York Times op-ed

 The Photograph (2020)